-Over the years, rules changes have been implemented to make the game better.
+Over the years, rules changes have

-- In 2019, Pop Warner became the first national football program at any level to eliminate the three-point stance in further efforts to make the sport safer for young players (for its three youngest divisions).
-Additionally, Pop Warner's 2016 rule banning kickoffs in its three youngest age groups was introduced at its Pee Wee division in the 2019 season.
-Instead of kicking the ball off following a score or to start a half, it will be placed at the 35-yard line. - Since 1985, the NFL has changed or implemented more than 75 rules pertaining player health and safety.
-Whereas in college football since 2008, an estimated 34 rules changes or new rules have been implemented regarding players' health and safety.3-14.
+- In 2019, Pop Warner by came the first rational football programmet any level to eliminate the three-point stance in further a forts of make the aport safer for young players (for its three youngest divisions).
+Additionally, Pop Warner 2016 alle banning kickoffs in its three youngest age groups was introduced at its men were livision in the 2006 season, instead or kicking the ball off following a score or to start a half it was besided at the 35-yard line. - Since 1985, the NFL has changed or implemented more than 75 rules pertaining player health and safety.2 Whereas in college football since 2008, an estimated 34 rules changes or new rules have been implemented regarding players, health and catery.9-14

 Almost every state high school athletics association has proactively, or by state legislated law, put limits on full contact during football practices and limited exposure to heat exertion.
-Studies done since these limits have been put in place (or just before) show a reduced number of injuries, concussions and heat-related illnesses.
+Studies done since these limits have been put in place (or just before) show a reduced number of injuries,